 Any parent may participate in the School Community Council meetings.
 We have six voting positions for parents and four voting positions for school personnel.
-Community Council terms may last for one to two years and Community Council positions are filled each spring.
-If you are interested in serving as a member of the School Community Council, please call or email Mrs. Schroeder.
-If there is more than one interested candidate, we will have a simple School Community Council election to decide who will represent that area.
+Community Council terms last two years and Community Council positions are filled at the beginning of each school year.
+Call for nominations will happen the week before school starts.
+Elections (when needed) will happen the following week.
+If you are interested in serving as a member of the School Community Council, please call or email Mrs. DeMill.

 SCHOOL LAND TRUST PLAN

 The Final Report for the prior year School LAND Trust Plan is completed online.
 To view a copy of the Final Report, click the button below.
 Please review it to be sure it reflects the implementation of the School Plan in the prior year.